Asymptotic expansion of smooth functions in polynomials in deterministic matrices and iid GUE matrices: Proof of Theorem

 Finally if $f$ and $g$ both satisfy \eqref{3hypoth} for some complex measures $\mu_f$ and $\mu_g$, then if they are bounded functions equal on a neighborhood of the spectrum of $P(x,Z^N)$, where $x$ is a free semicircular system free from $\M_N(\C)$, then for any $i$, $\alpha_i^P(f,Z^N) = \alpha_i^P(g,Z^N)$.
 In particular if $f$ is a bounded function such that its support and the spectrum of $P(x,Z^N)$ are disjoint, then for any $i$, $\alpha_i^P(f,Z^N)=0$.

 \end{theorem}

 Note that it is quite important to be able to assume that $\mu$ can be a complex-valued measure.
-Indeed this means that one can use the invert Fourier transform and thus consider pretty much any functions smooth enough, as we sill see in the proof of Theorem \ref{3lessopti}.
+Indeed, this means that one can use the Fourier inversion formula and thus consider pretty much any functions smooth enough, as we sill see in the proof of Theorem \ref{3lessopti}.

-\begin{rem} It is worth noting that if one wanted, one could consider a product of function $f_i$ evaluated in self-adjoint polynomials $P_i$ instead of a single function $f$ evaluated in $P$.
-Indeed assuming that each function $f_i$ satisfies assumption \ref{3hypoth}, one has to work with $Q= e^{\i y_1 P_1} \dots e^{\i y_n P_n}$ instead of $Q = e^{\i y P}$.
-Then since $Q\in\F_{d,q}$, one can still use Proposition \ref{3intercoef} and the rest of the proof remains pretty much the same with the exception that one has to work with $\max_i |y_i|$ instead of $y$. \end{rem}
+\begin{rem} It is worth noting that if one wanted, one could consider a product of functions $f_i$ evaluated in self-adjoint polynomials $P_i\in\PP_{d,q}$ instead of a single function $f$ evaluated in $P$.
+Indeed the proof of Theorem \ref{3TTheo} consists in first using Proposition \ref{3intercoef} and then estimating the remainder term.
+However Proposition \ref{3intercoef} can be used in more general situations.
+If we asume that for any $i$ and $x\in\R$,